 - Sees and reports on all the packets at line rate

 - Shows the overall health of your network

 - Shows the throughput and performance of your security tool and essential network devices

-- Proactively can report on network and server issues (latency and drops)
+- Proactively reports on network and server issues (latency and drops) and

 - That includes all the features in the price making it a third of the cost of other NPB’s

 You can also check out these resources:

 100Gbps Press releases